Our team has a greater than 15-year-history with advanced passive sampling technology

 Marc is our Chief Executive Officer and Co-Founder.
-While at MyExposome, Mr. Epstein led the formation of the company, developed the initial businesses strategies and led an initiative to get some seed funding from an SBIR initiative (awarded 1Q2016) and is currently developing our data analytic and reporting software.
+While at MyExposome, Mr. Epstein led the formation of the company, developed the initial businesses strategies and led an initiative to get some seed funding from an SBIR initiative (awarded 1Q2016), follow on funding from an SBIR Phase 2, and is currently developing our data analytic and reporting software.
 Mr. Epstein is an expert in company creation, business development, software engineering, data mining, analysis of data, and enterprise database architecture.
 He is the holder of data, network, and software patents (Patent #’s 8095624, 7356734, 6892221, 6795835).
 Prior to joining MyExposome, Inc., Mr. Epstein co-Founded Data Mining International: A successful data mining software company selling technology to the federal government.
 Mr. Epstein was a serial Silicon Valley-based entrepreneur helping raise over $180 million in venture funding, acting as Chief Technology Officer of a public software company, and General Manager of a division of Novell (a Utah-based software company).
 Mr. Epstein is originally from AT&T Bell Laboratories and the Unix Systems Laboratory in New Jersey.

 Kevin A. Hobbie